C046/Back-Propagated-Thresholding-Neural-Network/README.md

 Accuracy: 1.0

 you can compare the model and adjust the learning rate to see it converge/ make guesses to the minimum.
+I also uploaded a plot of the accuracy to show it converging to a minimum